Protecting Carbon Capture Assets from CO₂ Corrosion

 Technical Challenges in CCUS Operations

-CO₂ corrosion (also known as “sweet corrosion”) poses significant operational challenges to carbon capture facilities.
-The reaction between CO₂ and moisture forms carbonic acid, which causes electrochemical degradation of carbon steel infrastructure.
+CO₂ corrosion (also known as “sweet corrosion“) poses significant operational challenges to carbon capture facilities.
+The reaction between CO₂ and moisture forms carbonic acid, leading to carbon steel CO₂ corrosion and structural degradation.
 This corrosion mechanism can result in:

 • Equipment failure